cadubentzen/mse-example/README.md

 ```

 However, this is async in JS, so there are callbacks involved in there.
 One can see this flow by looking at the browser console output.

-## TODO

-- Video only for now.
-Add audio.